baliyanvinay/Python-Interview-Preparation/README.md

 ## 18. What's the difference between a Python module and a Python package?
 ## 19. What is a global interpreter lock (GIL)?
 Ref: https://www.geeksforgeeks.org/what-is-the-python-global-interpreter-lock-gil/

+## 20. Which is faster, list comprehension or for loop?
+## 21. Explain Singleton class and its uses?
+## 22. Explain Meta Classes.
+## 23. Best way to concatenate n number of strings together into one.
+## 24. Explain briefly about map() and lambda() functions.
+## 25. Explain Abstract Classes and its uses.
+## 26. Explain object creation process in detail.
+Which method is called first?
+## 27. Difference between a class variable and instance variable.
+## 28. Explain the concept behind dictionary in Python

 ## Coding Question
 ```python